Ramsey transfer to semi-retractions: introduction

-In Section \ref{2} we give standard model-theoretic and combinatorial notation as well as some background on the modeling property and generalized indiscernible sequences.
-The latter two notions are closely related to RP and we introduce them so we may use them in proofs.
-In Section \ref{3} we define {semi-retractions} in Definition \ref{sr} and give the RP transfer result in Theorem \ref{thm1}.
-In Section \ref{4} we define {color-homogenizing maps} in Definition \ref{ch} and prove the corresponding RP transfer result in Theorem \ref{thm2}.
-In Section \ref{5} we define semi-direct product structures in Definition \ref{sdps} and apply Theorem \ref{thm2} to obtain a finitary argument for why the semi-direct product structure obtained from two classes each with RP itself has RP (Theorem \ref{thm3}).
-In Section \ref{6}, we deduce previously known examples of structures with RP as special cases of Theorem \ref{thm3}.
-We also prove a characterization of NIP theories using a generalized indiscernible sequence indexed by a semi-direct product structure in Corollary \ref{rg} (see \cite{scgh17} for more characterization-by-indiscernible-sequence results).
+In this paper, we introduce the notion of a \textit{semi-retraction} (see Definition \ref{sr}).
+A semi-retraction has some elements in common with an infinitary interpretation.
+In Corollary \ref{transfer}, we show that for any locally finite ordered structures $\A$ and $\B$, if $\B$ has RP and $\A$ is a semi-retraction of $\B$, then $\A$ also has RP.
+In Section 2, we explain our notation as well as some background on RP, the modeling property and generalized indiscernible sequences.
+In Section 4, we define {color-homogenizing maps} in Definition \ref{ch} and prove the corresponding RP transfer result in Theorem \ref{thm2}.
+In Section 5, we define semi-direct product structures in Definition \ref{sdps} and apply Theorem \ref{thm2} to obtain a finitary argument that the semi-direct product structure obtained from ordered relational structures with RP has RP (Theorem \ref{thm3}).
+In Section 6, we deduce examples of structures with RP as special cases of Theorem \ref{thm3}, some of which are known.
+We also prove a characterization of NIP theories using a generalized indiscernible sequence indexed by the semi-direct product structure named in Corollary \ref{examples}(2)(see \cite{scgh17} for more results of this kind).

-\section{Preliminaries}
+\section{preliminaries}

-\subsection{Notation and Conventions}
+\subsection{Notation and conventions}